 Term Description Grand Continent Hotels Limited, a public limited company incorporated under the Grand Continent Hotels Companies Act, 1956 as a private limited and having its registered office at S No. Limited / GCHL/ GCH / the 245/1A/1B, Venpursham Village, Veeralapakkam, Thiruporur, Chengalpattu, Company / our Company/ Mamallapuram, Kanchipuram, Tirukalikundram - 603110, Tamil Nadu, India and Issuer corporate office at Municipal No 3, 3rd Main Road, K R Garden, Koramangala, Bengaluru - 560095, Karnataka, India.
-We/ us/ our Unless the context otherwise indicates or implies, our Company together with our we/ us/ our Joint Venture(s), on a consolidated basis as on the date of this Red Herring Prospectus.
+W/-// Unless the context otherwise indicates or implies, our Company together with our We/ us/ our Joint Venture(s), on a consolidated basis as on the date of this Prospectus.
 You/ your Prospective investors in this Offer.